 SOUTH CHINA SEA --

-The America ARG - 31st MEU team is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready crisis response force to defend peace and stability in the Indo-Pacific region.
+The Makin Island ARG and embarked 15th MEU is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.